DanielCreggOrganization/week5-exceptions-lab-maxsyrnik03/README.md

 - **Hint**: Place the division operation inside a `try` block, handle `ArithmeticException` in the `catch` block, and in the `finally` block, print the completion message.

-Certainly!
-Here's the original version of **Section 1.6** using Java I/O to demonstrate `try-with-resources`:

 ---

 ### 1.6 try-with-resources